Impact of COVID-19 on our activities in 2020

 Our work on conflicts of interest is an example of this multi-format approach.
 We drew insights from our cases, scientific research, and employee interactions, to first understand why things go wrong in this area, and what is likely to make things go right instead.
 We converted these insights into an online course available in 26 languages, which was deployed in 2020.
 It was positively received by employees and was awarded two prestigious Brandon Hall Gold Excellence in Learning Awards.
 This course was complimented by live training sessions (delivered virtually) addressing the topic specifically or as part of broader programs, and local and global communications to employees.
 On the latter, E&C shared anonymized real-life examples of conflicts of interest disclosures (the right thing to do) and real-life misconduct cases (the wrong thing to do).

-In 2020, 77.7 percent of our employees received training related to topics in the Guidebook for Success (2019: 86.6 percent).
+In 2020, 77.7 percent of our employees received training related to topics in PMI’s Code of Conduct (2019: 86.6 percent).
 This was done via a total of 174,755 completed training sessions (2019: 222,533).
 Key topics addressed in the training sessions included workplace integrity, speaking up, responsible marketing, privacy, intellectual property, insider trading, information protection, competition law, and anti-corruption.
 Training for 2020 continues to be updated in the first quarter of 2021, so a slight increase in these figures is expected.

 In this chapter